A 1-bit quantum filter for particle trajectory reconstruction: Discussion

 \section{Discussion}

-In this paper, we presented the 1-Bit Quantum Filter, a domain-specific adaptation of the HHL algorithm tailored for the combinatorial challenge of particle track reconstruction.
+In this paper we presented a 1-Bit Quantum Filter, a domain-specific adaptation of the HHL algorithm tailored for the combinatorial challenge of particle track reconstruction.
 Our results demonstrate that by replacing standard quantum linear algebra routines in favour of problem-informed filtering, we can achieve a polynomial gate complexity $\mathcal{O}(\sqrt{N} \log N)$.

 A key finding of this study is the computational advantage gained by relaxing the requirements of the HHL algorithm, originally designed to perform precise matrix inversion $A^{-1}b$.
 This precision preserves the relative amplitudes of the solution vector for any well conditioned matrix, however, for the particle tracking task this is excessive.
 The physics problem is inherently binary: we aim to distinguish the "signal" subspace (valid track segments) from the "noise" subspace (combinatorial background segments), rather than computing a continuous amplitude distribution.
-The 1-Bit Quantum Filter exploits this relaxation by replacing the resource intensive multi-qubit QPE with a single-ancilla projection.
+This 1-Bit Quantum Filter exploits this relaxation by replacing the resource intensive multi-qubit QPE with a single-ancilla projection.
 The modification effectively replaces the expensive arithmetic inversion of the eigenvalues ($1/\lambda$) with a simpler spectral step function, significantly reducing the circuit depth and the number of required ancilla qubits.
 The shift from calculating the exact amplitudes of the solution spectrum to filtering only track segments is what renders the algorithm feasible for the problem sizes required by the HL-LHC, where the overhead of full QPE would be prohibitive.
+This scalability is further supported by previous studies demonstrating that the Hamiltonian matrix becomes increasingly sparse with increasing event sizes \cite{Nicotra_2023}.
+To contextualize this scalability, HL-LHC luminosities during LHCb Run-5 are expected to yield 1,000 to 2,000 charged particles per event.
+Due to the combinatorial density of hits, this multiplicity pushes the matrix size to $N \approx 10^6 - 10^7$ candidate segments.
+In contrast to Search-by-Triplet\cite{search_by_triplet}, which is a local tracking algorithm, our Hamiltonian formulation operates as a global pattern recognition method.
+Integrating this global filtering into future heterogeneous, hybrid tracking pipelines could resolve complex combinatorial problems which will be seen at the HL-LHC.